helm/charts/incubator/rundeck/README.md

-rundeck.env | The rundeck environment variables that you would want to set | Default variables provided in docker file rundeck.sshSecrets | A reference to the Kubernetes Secret that contains the ssh keys. | "" rundeck.awsCredentialsSecret | A reference to the Kubernetes Secret that contains the aws credentials. | ""
+rundeck.env | The rundeck environment variables that you would want to set | Default variables provided in docker file rundeck.sshSecrets | A reference to the Kubernetes Secret that contains the ssh keys. | "" rundeck.awsCredentialsSecret | A reference to the Kubernetes Secret that contains the aws credentials. | "" rundeck.awsVolumeId | A Volume ID from a pre-existent AWS EBS volume to persist Rundeck data from /home/rundeck/server/data path. | ""